swxsoc/swxsoc/docs/user-guide/fillval_and_masks.rst

 * Integer dtypes are never promoted to float; rely on the mask to identify missing positions.
 * The string write path treats ``b"nan"`` / ``b"NaN"`` as fill regardless of any mask; the read path is strict and uses only ``b" "``.
-* For time columns, masked positions are written as raw ``TT2000`` nanoseconds; the historical datetime write path is unchanged when no mask is present.
+* For time columns, the masked write path always emits ``CDF_TIME_TT2000``; the historical datetime write path is unchanged when no mask is present.